Winter-Soren/quantum-ml-handbook/docs/quantum-gates-circuits/phase-gate.md

 # Phase Gate

 ## Definition
-The phase gate is a single qubit gate that is used to change the phase of the qubit.
-The phase gate is also known as the $R_\phi$ gate.
-The phase gate is used to change the phase of the qubit in terms of the $Z$ axis of the Bloch sphere.
-The phase gate is used to perform the phase-flip operation.
-The phase gate is the most commonly used gate in quantum computing after the Pauli gates and the Hadamard gate.
+The phase gate is a single-qubit gate used to change the phase of the qubit.
+Also known as the $R_\phi$ gate, it alters the phase of the qubit along the $Z$ axis of the Bloch sphere, performing a phase-flip operation.
+It is one of the most commonly used gates in quantum computing after the Pauli gates and the Hadamard gate.

 ## Effect on qubit
 The phase gate changes the phase of the qubit from $+1$ to $-1$ and vice versa.

-PS: wait wait wait!
-You are probably thinking that this particular operation is performed by Pauli-Z gate as well.
-I mean exact same operation right.
-Okay, this Phase gate is a generalization of the Pauli-Z gate.
-What do I mean by generalization, well both of these gates perform the same operation, but Pauli-Z gate introduces the phase change of $\pi$ ($180$ Degrees) to the $1\rangle$, while the Phase gate introduces a phase change of $\pi/2$ ($90$ Degrees) to the $1\rangle$.
-Thats the difference between the two gates.
+PS: You might be thinking that this operation is performed by the Pauli-Z gate as well.
+Indeed, both gates perform the same operation, but the Phase gate is a generalization of the Pauli-Z gate.
+The distinction lies in the phase change introduced: Pauli-Z gate introduces a phase change of $\pi$ ($180$ degrees) to the $|1\rangle$ state, while the Phase gate introduces a phase change of $\pi/2$ ($90$ degrees) to the $|1\rangle$ state.

+## Types
-3. Types: The phase gate has only one type.
+The phase gate has only one type.

+## Matrix representation
-4. Matrix representation: The matrix representation of the phase gate is:
+The matrix representation of the phase gate is:
-    * `Phase gate`: $\begin{bmatrix} 1 & 0 \\ 0 & e^{i\phi} \end{bmatrix}$
+    * `Phase gate`: $\begin{bmatrix} 1 & 0 \\ 0 & e^{i\pi/2} \end{bmatrix}$

+## Circuit representation
-5. Circuit representation: The phase gate is represented as ` ───Rz─── ` in the circuit.
+The phase gate is represented as `───Rz───` in the circuit.

-6. Example: Let's take an example to demonstrate the phase gate.
+## Example

-Certainly!
-Let's explore an example demonstrating the working of the phase gate in excruciating detail.
+Let's demonstrate the phase gate with an example.

 *   Phase Gate (Rz)
-Suppose we have a qubit initially in the state $ |0\rangle $, represented as:
+Suppose we have a qubit initially in the state $|0\rangle$, represented as:

 $$
 |q_0\rangle = |0\rangle